 Now it’s time to get out the Excel spreadsheet.

-STEP FIVE: Guess and check
+Step 5: Guess and check

 I suggest using “guess and check” first.
 Basically, you want to start off by looking at how much you are saving now, and see where you end up.
 Then figure out, through guess and check, how much you really should be saving.
 This is a slower method of doing the math, but I think it will help you visualize how much things need to change for you to get where you need to be.